gitlabhq/gitlabhq/doc/user/project/issue_board.md

 at the end of the lists, before **Done**.
 Moving and reordering lists is as easy as dragging them around.

-To add a list for a label that doesn't exist yet, simply create the label by choosing **Create new label**.
+To create a list for a label that doesn't exist yet, simply create the label by choosing **Create new label**.
 The label will be created on-the-fly and it will be immediately added to the dropdown.
-You can now choose it to add a list.
+You can now choose it to create a list.

-## Removing a list
+## Deleting a list

-To remove a list from the Issue Board use the small trash icon that is present in the list's heading.
+To delete a list from the Issue Board use the small trash icon that is present in the list's heading.
 A confirmation dialog will appear for you to confirm.

-Removing a list doesn't have any effect in issues and labels, it's just the list view that is removed.
+Deleting a list doesn't have any effect in issues and labels, it's just the list view that is removed.

 ## Filtering issues